hallambaker/Mathematical-Mesh/Web/Guide/account.md

 This value is used as a unique identifier that is cryptographically bound to the signature key used to authenticate the account profile.

-When creating an account, creation of an escrow recovery keyset is highly recommended.
+When creating an account, creation of an escrow recovery keyset as described later, is highly recommended.

 ## Account description